EigenvoidDev/CCMemoryEditor/README.md

 To ensure that the tool can detect and scan the game process correctly, launch Castle Crashers *before* opening CCMemoryEditor.
 The integrated scan delay helps even if you open the tool before launching the game, but launching the game first is recommended for smooth operation.

 ### Fast Scan Enabled by Default in Prebuilt Executable
-The prebuilt executable sets **Fast Scan** to `True` by default.
-Fast Scan optimizes memory scanning by skipping certain ranges and starting at address `0x07000000`.
-Since character data in Castle Crashers is consistently found in heap-allocated regions starting above this address, restricting the scan improves performance and avoids noise.
-You can toggle this behavior by changing the `FAST_SCAN` variable in `config.py`.
-If Fast Scan is enabled but no character data appears, set this value to `False` to scan the entire process memory instead.
+The prebuilt executable enables **Fast Scan** by default.
+This feature optimizes memory scanning by skipping certain ranges and starting at address `0x07000000`.
+Since character data in Castle Crashers is consistently located in heap-allocated regions above this address, limiting the scan in this way improves scan speed and reduces thread hang time during the scan.
+To disable this feature, you can modify the `FAST_SCAN` variable in `config.py`.
+If no character data is found with Fast Scan enabled, try setting this variable to `False` to scan the full process memory.

-### DLC Unlocks are not Permanent
+### DLC Unlocks Do Not Persist
-Any changes you make to unlock DLC are temporary.
-The game verifies DLC ownership each time it launches, so any DLC-dependent items or features will be removed when restarting the game.
+The game checks for DLC ownership every time it is launched, so any modifications made to unlock DLC will not persist after a restart.

-### Stats Limits
+### Stat Cap Limits
-The game enforces maximum values for stats (e.g., 99 for Level; 25 for Strength, Defense, Magic, and Agility).
-If you exceed these values, your changes may be rolled back when the game closes.
-You can always reapply your desired configuration within these limits.
+The game imposes maximum values for stats (e.g., 99 for Level, 25 for Strength, Defense, Magic, and Agility).
+Exceeding these limits may result in your changes being reverted when the game is closed.

 ## License

 CCMemoryEditor is licensed under the [GNU General Public License v3.0 (GPLv3)](https://github.com/EigenvoidDev/CCMemoryEditor/blob/main/LICENSE).